btlghrants/kanban-homework/README.md

 ### Build the app images ###

-1. From the project root, run:
+1. From the project root (on the workstation, _not_ in the dev container), run:
     ```
     deployables/build.sh
     ```